Timothée Chalamet: 2021–present: Established actor

 In 2023, Chalamet hosted Saturday Night Live for a second time.
 He then portrayed Willy Wonka in the musical film Wonka, directed by Paul King, for which Chalamet was paid $9 million.
 He was King's only choice for the role, stating that he cast the actor without an audition after seeing his high school performances on YouTube that proved his singing and dancing skills.
 Chalamet sang seven songs for the film's soundtrack.
-Slant Magazines Derek Smith commended Chalamet for "imbuing Wonka [with] a warmth and tenderness that’s in perfect unison with the vibrant and bizarre world that King creates here".
+Slant Magazines Derek Smith commended Chalamet for "imbuing Wonka [with] a warmth and tenderness that's in perfect unison with the vibrant and bizarre world that King creates here".
 His performance earned him another nomination for a Golden Globe Award for Best Actor.
-Wonka grossed over $634 million worldwide to rank as the eight highest-grossing film of 2023.
+Wonka grossed over $634 million worldwide to rank as the eighth highest-grossing film of 2023.
+Chalamet went on to express that he made the film partially because he was a fan of King's Paddington films and added: "I would say the riskiest thing (I ever made) was Wonka. ...
+I felt it was an untraditional career step wherein I had done serious movies already ...
+I feel like that movie didn't get its fair shake.
+Even though it was financially successful... it felt like there were 'codes of coolness' ...
+I honestly thought it was kinda punk rock to do something that wasn't so cool but I don't think people really took it that way."